 - know about the NHS and understand that jobs, and how you do them, can change over time.
 Developments in science and technology impact how we work and what we can achieve.
-They can speak to, and listen to others to capture stories and share them - know that laws have been specially introduced to say that men and women have the same rights to opportunities as each other.
+They can speak to, and listen to others to capture stories and share them - In the same rights to opportunities as each other.
 There is no such thing as a man's or woman's job any more